-The commercial SMS messaging industry is complicated and it is important that you understand and recognize the specifics of SMS compliance and text message rules and regulations.
+The commercial SMS messaging industry is complicated, and it is important that you understand and recognize the specifics of SMS compliance and text message rules and regulations.
 Sending the incorrect message to the wrong person at the wrong time may have a negative impact on your customer experience as well as put your company at risk legally.

 What is SMS compliance?

-SMS is a very successful marketing method that allows businesses to reach customers more effectively.
-It is a channel where customers are most likely to see the text messages and click on them.
-Additionally, it is one of the most practical and popular methods of communication.
-However, when it comes to business and customers, communication needs to include proper consent.
+SMS is a very successful marketing method that allows businesses to reach customers quickly and effectively.
+It is a channel where customers are most likely to see text messages and click on them – research by Gartner has suggested that SMSes have an open rate of 98%.

 Federal Communications Commission (FCC)